 One of the latest sugary shops in town, C3, serves up a trifecta of treats.
 Cynthia Echevarria is keeping it sweet with made to order crepes, coffee and ice cream.
 Established in April 2017, C3 has residents falling for a popular crepe called the Carolina Love.
 What’s not to love about fresh strawberries, biscoff cookie butter, a drizzle of maple syrup and homemade whipped cream?
 “The most popular ice cream is our Signature Oreo Delight,” says Cynthia.
 “It just seems like everyone loves “Oreo’s.”
 True.

-Other essential sweets include homemade ice cream from Cabarrus Creamery, ready-to-eat cookie dough at Cookie Dough Bliss, larger-than-life cupcakes from The Sweet Life, and classic specialty desserts from DOUGH New York Style Bakery.
+Other essential desserts include homemade ice cream from Cabarrus Creamery, ready-to-eat cookie dough at Cookie Dough Bliss, larger-than-life cupcakes from The Sweet Life, and classic specialty desserts from DOUGH New York Style Bakery.